Skip to main content

 How to Use Common Cause Analysis

-There are 3 ways to use Common Cause analysis—Search, a Mission from scratch, and a Mission using the Correlation Analysis template.
+There are 3 ways to use Common Cause analysis: Explore Data Insights, a Preset Report from scratch, and a Preset Reports using the Correlation Analysis template.

-2. Once you select a measure from the list, select Apply measure.
+2. Select a dataset and measure from the dropdown options.
+Once you select a dataset and measure from the lists, select Apply Changes.

 3. For Common Cause analysis, you must select another measure for Auto Insights to compare with your first.
 To start, select Add new query.